President and CEO

 Sahir holds a B.Comm.
 (Hon.) from Queen’s University and an MBA (finance) from Columbia University’s Graduate School of Business.

-Director, Democratic Institutions
+Director, Governance and Institutions

 Helaina is a researcher, advisor, teacher and convener.
 Her work, at the intersection of politics and public money, focuses on the state institutions that incentivize and govern the behaviour of actors, ultimately, influencing the performance of organizations and public policy outcomes.